splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

 If the version of your Splunk OTel Collector is lower than 0.44.0, see :ref:`profiling-pipeline-setup`.

-.. note:: By default, AlwaysOn Profiling is enabled for all host-based subscriptions.
+.. note:: AlwaysOn Profiling is enabled for all host-based subscriptions.
 For TAPM-based subscriptions, check with your Splunk support representative.

 .. _profiling-setup: